From roof top terraces to luxury picnics, SoGlos has hand-selected Gloucestershire eateries offering the finest alfresco dining options.

 The lowdown: Set on six acres of grounds and with views overlooking Stroud Water Canal, Stonehouse Court Hotel certainly offers a peaceful setting for enjoying a spot of alfresco summer dining.
 The 17th century manor house hotel prides itself on serving delicious menus using seasonal and local ingredients where possible.

 SoGlos loves: It’s also possible to have afternoon tea outdoors, with a choice of cream tea, or the traditional tiered stands brimming with cakes, sandwiches and scones.
-And for the ultimate celebration, why not indulge with a glass of Champagne?
+For the ultimate celebration, indulge with a glass of Champagne to make your afternoon tea sparkle!

 For more info: Call (01453) 794950, email firstname.lastname@example.org or visit stonehousecourt.co.uk directly.